The DiSC® Assessment Test can provide value for employment screening, when used carefully and in conjunction with other assessments.

 Norming – DiSC® Assessment Tests are Ipsative tests.

-Ipsaive tests, such as DiSC® are based on forced choice questions and responses.
+Ipsaive tests, such as DiSC® are based on forced-choice questions and responses.
 While each choice is scored, these scores can only represent the relative strengths of the person being tested and cannot be compared to any other individuals.
 DiSC® and other ipsative tests would not normally be used for recruitment and selection.

 Normative tests measure quantifiable characteristics on individual scales.
 These scales can vary independently.
-Also the scores can measure the characteristics of an individual against confirmed and accepted patterns of normality.
+Also, the scores can measure the characteristics of an individual against confirmed and accepted patterns of normality.
 Normative testing allows people to be compared to particular groups, populations, or jobs, making normed tests more suited as a recruitment and selection instrument.

 While the DiSC® Assessment Test is not the best predictor of job skills, it is a very powerful assessment for developmental training and coaching, and for identifying how a candidate might interact with people; and how they might approach a specific job or assignment.
 When using DiSC® in conjunction with normed assessments managers can more accurately predict a job fit and a team compatibility fit.